mayamathur/evalue_package/README.md

-# evalue
+Code for the R package "EValue" is contained in /Evalue.
-Code for the R package "EValue" and GUI website.
+Code for the website (https://mmathur.shinyapps.io/evalue/) is contained in /Shiny app/evalue.